Factors Effecting Alimony In North Carolina

 During alimony assessment, any income received by either party, that was previously considered by the court in determining the value of a marital or divisible asset in an equitable distribution of the parties’ marital or divisible property must be accounted for.

-Do You Need Professional Alimony Support from a Raleigh Divorce Law Firm?
+Do You Need Professional Alimony Support in Raleigh?